RonaldMariah/ronaldmariah.github.io/_posts/2023-01-10-docker-containers-overview.md

 ---
-title: Docker Containers Overview
+title: 'Docker Containers: The Ultimate Guide for Effortless Deployment and Secure Execution in Production'
 categories:
 - Docker
 - Containers
 - Containerisation
-exerpt: "Docker Containers Overview"
+exerpt: "Docker Containers: The Ultimate Guide for Effortless Deployment and Secure Execution in Production"
 ---

 Docker is a platform that allows developers to easily create, deploy, and run applications in containers.
 Containers are a lightweight form of virtualization that allow you to package and isolate an application and its dependencies in a single container.
 This makes it easy to run the application on any machine that has Docker installed, without the need for any additional setup or configuration.